Top 10: 3G/4G Internet connected e-Ink e-readers

 2012.
 Txtr Beagle - e-Reader for $13

-If you believed that the non-profit Kindle Paperwhite offered excellent value at $119, then prepare to be amazed by the Txtr Beagle e-reader, available for a mere $13.
-Admittedly, it lacks touchscreen functionality, 3G, Wi-Fi, and a built-in backlight, relying instead on two AAA batteries for power.
-Nevertheless, it delivers all the essentials for an enjoyable reading experience, boasting a 5-inch, 4.5-ounce E Ink screen and 4GB of storage.
-Additionally, its thickness of 5mm contributes to its portability and convenience.
-But how is it possible for this device to be priced similarly to a single ebook on Amazon's store?
-Here's the catch: The only way to add books to the Txtr Beagle is via Bluetooth through the Txtr app, available on Android or iPhone.
-Furthermore, books can only be obtained for the app by purchasing them from the Txtr book store.
+If you thought that the non-profit Kindle Paperwhite is a great bargain at $119, check out the Txtr Beagle e-reader, which sells for just $13.
+Of course, it lacks a touchscreen, 3G, Wi-Fi and a backlight and it's powered by two AAA batteries.
+However, it offers everything needed for reading: a 5-inch, 4.5-ounce E Ink screen and 4GB of storage.
+Additionally, it's very thick (5mm) and compact.
+But how can it be priced as low as a single eBook on Amazon’s store?
+Here’s the catch.
+You can add books to the Txtr Beagle only via Bluetooth from the Txtr app on Android or iPhone.
+Moreover, you can only add books to the app by purchasing them from the Txtr bookstore.

 2011.
 Amazon unveils Kindle Touch e-reader